Inductive logic programming at 30: Summary and future work

 \paragraph{Probabilistic ILP.} Real-world data is often noisy and uncertain.
 Extending ILP to deal with such uncertainty substantially broadens its applicability.
 While StarAI is receiving growing attention, learning probabilistic programs from data is still largely under-investigated due to the complexity of joint probabilistic and logical inference.
 When working with probabilistic programs, we are interested in the probability that a program covers an example, not only whether the program covers the example.
 Consequently, probabilistic programs need to compute all possible derivations of an example, not just a single one.
 Despite added complexity, probabilistic ILP opens many new challenges.
 Most of the existing work on probabilistic ILP considers the minimal extension of ILP to the probabilistic setting, by assuming that either (i) BK facts are uncertain, or (ii) that learned clauses need to model uncertainty.
 These assumptions make it possible to separate structure from uncertainty and simply reuse existing ILP techniques.
 Following this minimal extension, the existing work focuses on discriminative learning in which the goal is to learn a program for a single target relation.
 However, a grand challenge in probabilistic programming is generative learning.
 That is, learning a program describing a generative process behind the data, not a single target relation.
 Learning generative programs is a significantly more challenging problem, which has received very little attention in probabilistic ILP.

 \paragraph{Explainability.} Explainability is one of the claimed advantages of a symbolic representation.
 Recent work \cite{mugg:compmlj,mugg:beneficial} evaluates the comprehensibility of ILP hypotheses using Michie's \cite{usml} framework of \emph{ultra-strong machine learning}, where a learned hypothesis is expected to not only be accurate but to also demonstrably improve the performance of a human being provided with the learned hypothesis. \cite{mugg:compmlj} empirically demonstrate improved human understanding directly through learned hypotheses.
-However, more work is required to better understand the conditions under which this can be achieved, especially given the rise of PI.
+However, given the demonstration of both beneficial and harmful effects of explainability \cite{mugg:beneficial} more work is required to better understand the conditions under which this can be achieved, especially given the rise of PI.

+\paragraph{Unifying ILP with neural methods.} It has often been noted \cite{dilp} that the strengths and weaknesses of neural networks and ILP are \emph{complementary}: neural networks (1) scale to huge datasets, (2) are robust to mislabelled data, (3) are robust to ambiguous (raw, undiscretised) data, but (4) are very data hungry, (5) often struggle to generalise outside the training distribution, and (6) are uninterpretable.
+ILP systems, by contrast (1) often fail to scale to large datasets, (2) sometimes fail to handle mislabelled data, (3) almost always fail to handle raw undiscretised data, but (4) are very data efficient, (5) often generalise well outside the training distribution, and (6) produce human-readable programs.
+Given that the strengths and weaknesses of the two approaches are complementary, many people have advocated some sort of unification of the two \cite{DeRaedtKerstingEtAl16,garcez2020neurosymbolic,dilp}.
+There is much activity in this area, and much work still to do to produce a truly convincing unification of these very different paradigms.